 - Take care of the technicalities before hand

-- Scripting is key, even though this video will be live
+- Scripting is the key, even though this video will be live

 - Make introductions and recap every few minutes